jimmoffitt/developer_advocate.blog/guides/RTsandQTs.md

 ### What is a Retweet?

 A Retweet is an action taken by a Twitter user to share another user’s Tweet without alteration, using Twitter’s explicit Retweet functionality.
+When you Retweet, there are no options to add any comments, hashtags, links, or any other details.

 https://twitter.com/SnowBotDev/status/928707908354891781
 Redirects to: https://twitter.com/Arapahoe_Basin/status/928290029436248064